DCFUKSURMOM/dosfetch-mini/README.md

-# dosfetch, a neofetch clone for DOS
+# DOSFetch mini, a modified version of DOSFetch with the giant DOS logo removed for a more compact look

 Written in Turbo Pascal 7.